devRael1/LolyTools/README.md

 ======================== V3.0.0 ========================
 - [x] Replace OP.GG stats sytem to add a new one (U.GG with all API's)
 - [ ] Add more information in LobbyRevealer tool (API's : HistoricRanks / GetPlayerOverallRanking / FetchMatchSummaries...)
-- [ ] Review the menu builder system and optimize it (Code optimization / lisibility)
+- [x] Review the menu system and optimize it (Code optimization / lisibility)
 - [x] Add system to save all settings (all Keybinds, Colors, chat options...) of the Game
 - [ ] Add a system to auto-send logs to the developer (Discord Webhook) when an error occurs (use a setting to enable/disable)
 - [ ] Upgrade the error management system in the app (use `AppDomain.CurrentDomain.UnhandledException` for each error